 I would suggest getting an insulted water bottle, especially for hot weather countries.
 ILP volunteers will have access to filtered water at their home or school so that they can fill up, but it can quickly get warm in those humid countries.
 There's nothing worse than living in hot weather and having to drink warm water every day.

-These are our favorite water bottles to travel with!
+These are our favorite water bottles to travel with if you want to know our go-to brands.

 ILP volunteers who are teaching will bring supplies with them, so giving them a goodie basket full of teaching supplies is a great gift!

 Just as a heads up, we actually recommend that volunteers get their supplies donated because they don't need to be new (or expensive!).
-But, it can be nice to have some fun supplies or small toys to share with their kids.
+But, it can be nice to have some fun supplies or small toys to share with their kids that weren't a part of their donation process.
 Just an idea!

 Your ILP volunteer will have the opportunity to go on some pretty amazing vacations.
 They will mostly be living out of their backpacks during these trips, so having a good quality, decent sized, sturdy backpack is important.